 Windows, roof windows, curtain walls, pedestrian doors: 2.00 W/m2 K

-These are worst acceptable values, and it is always advisable to strive to achieve u-values that comply with BREEAM “Excellent Rating” by seeking out high standard products that are at the forefront of sustainable design.
+These are minimum acceptable values, and it is always advisable to strive to achieve u-values that exceed these minimums by seeking out high standard products that are at the forefront of sustainable design.

-If you choose to take your standards a step higher, aim for the BREEAM standards of:
+If you choose to take your standards a step higher, aim for the concurrent notional dwelling specification standards set out in Approved Document L1A of:

 Generally, my view on this is make it the best it can be.

-Although there are a couple of free u-value calculators online, and some more intelligent modelling software will calculate the u-value for you, it is worth learning how to do it yourself, just in case it pops up in an exam.
+Although online u-value calculators are really useful, and some more intelligent modelling software will calculate the u-value for you, it is worth learning how to do it yourself, just in case it pops up in an exam.
 After all, it is pretty simple when you know how.

 To calculate the u-value of a particular part of the building construction you need to know a little about each element of the construction.